GENERAL MEMBERSHIP INFORMATION

 JB-MDL Approved Flying Schedule for Hangar 1

-Unless otherwise notified, model flying in Hanger 1 is allowed every weekend and holiday of the current year.
+Unless otherwise notified, model flying in Hanger 1 is allowed every weekend and national holiday.

 We are very fortunate to have a group of experienced members.
 We want to encourage a family atmosphere and the above rules should help achieve this.
 The East Coast Indoor Modelers club exists for the benefit of the beginner; as well as, the world class competitor.
 It is the responsibility of every member to ensure our club concept is met.
 If you observe any member compromising our rules, make a diplomatic attempt to correct the situation immediately.
 Lakehurst base personnel support us in revoking admittance to anyone who jeopardizes our group or our continued use of the base.
 The Navy and Lakehurst base personnel have been very good to us, and we count on every member to reciprocate this warm feeling back to them.